ShiroePL/Shiro-AI-Chan-in-container/Readme.md

 ### 6. Other functions:
 * She has radio button for random questions.
 If checked, she will use random timer and will be asking you questions to initialize conversation.

-### 7. Vtube Stuido (her look)
-* for now she can connect to Vtube Studio, and play animation. (but it is WIP, for now I tested with button that it works,a nd animation is played)

 ### Instructions for me:

 #### To do but small steps: